Rules & Regulations

-1. All timings are inclusive of applauses and all rounds except the Prescreening Round will be open to public.
+1. All rounds except the Prescreening Round will be open to public.

 2. All works must be played from memory, except for sonatas with piano and Sicong Ma’s Rondo.

-3. The jury will advance no more than twenty-four violinists to the Preliminary Round, twelve to the Semifinal Round, six to Phase 1 of the Final Round, and three to Phase 2 of the Final Round.
+3. The jury will advance no more than twenty-four competitors to the Round I, twelve to the Round II, six to the Round III, and three to the Final.

 5. The competitors will be provided with practice rooms and the opportunity to rehearse onstage.
 Official pianists will be provided by the competition at the candidates’ request for free.
 Competitors can bring their own accompanists (at your own expense), which needs to be indicated in their application.

 7. Competitors may not contact or speak with any member of the jury as long as they continue to participate in the competition.
 Any violation of this rule may disqualify the competitor.